Jamesredux/weather-app/README.md

 humidity
 weather - main - descripton

+weather codes:
+starts with 2** - thunderstorms
+starts with 3** - drizzle
+starts with 5** - rain

+starts with 6** - snow

+starts with 7** - fog/smoke/dust/ash/mist/tornado

+800 - clear sky

+801-804 - clouds

 The updatehourlytemps shouldn't update state, but it does, I don't know why

 # Getting Started with Create React App